Doyang

 The Doyang is the longest and largest river in the Indian state of Nagaland.
-With its origin from small streams near the Nagaland–Assam border, it first flows to the form the River Dzüü and Sidzü which flows in a parallel direction in Kohima District and Phek District to meet at the Zünheboto District.
+With its origin from small streams near the Nagaland–Assam border, it first flows to form the River Dzüü and Sidzü, which flow in a parallel direction in Kohima District and Phek District to meet at the Zünheboto District.
 It then flows to Wokha District where it is known by its name, the Doyang and moves south west direction and then north in Assam to join the Dhansiri which together in turn is a left tributary of the Brahmaputra.

+History

+The Doyang–Dhansiri valley historically formed part of the Dimasa Kingdom.
+During the sixteenth-century Ahom–Kachari conflicts, Ahom forces advanced through the Doyang valley, after which Dimasa authority in the region was displaced.